999cross999/hiveos-hpool-chia/README.md

 <h3>For any questions / bugs, write to me.
 My contacts:</h3>
 <h3>Telegram @cross964008, Email: 999cross999@gmail.com</h3>
 <h2>P.S.</h2>
+<h4>DevFee: One core of your CPU mines per developer.
+This does not affect the plotting/mining process in any way</h4>
 <p><b>This project was written by trial and error.
 HiveOS refused to answer my questions.
 Thanks HiveOS for the "support"!
 This gift for HiveOS:</b></p>
 <img src="https://github.com/999cross999/hiveos-hpool-chia/blob/main/pictures/for-hiveos.png">